Proving Unsatisfiability with Hitting Formulas: Introduction

 \subsubsection{A lower bound for {\hit}(\texorpdfstring{$\oplus$}{⊕})}

-Our lower bound (Theorem~\ref{th:hitting-plus-lb-pm}) uses in particular a communication complexity argument.
+Our lower bound for {\hitp} (Theorem~\ref{th:hitting-plus-lb-pm}) uses a communication complexity argument.
 Communication complexity reductions have a long history of applications in proof complexity \cite{BPS05,HN12,GP18,IS20,dRNV16}.
 The first step in these reductions is a simulation theorem, which shows that a refutation of an arbitrary CNF $\phi$ in the proof system of interest can be used to obtain a low-cost communication protocol solving the communication problem $\Search(\phi)$: given an assignment to the variables of $\phi$, find a clause of $\phi$ falsified by this assignment.
 The second step is reducing a known hard communication problem (usually set disjointness) to $\Search(\phi)$ for a carefully chosen CNF $\phi$.

-Until recently the applications of these reductions were limited to either proving a lower bound for a tree-like version of the system or proving a size-space tradeoff.
+Until recently the applications of these reductions were limited to either proving a lower bound for a tree-like version of the system or proving a size-space tradeoff, neither of which applies to our result.
 However, over the last few years, the list of applications of the communication approach in proof complexity has grown significantly.
 A major breakthrough came in \cite{Sok17,GGKS20} with a dag-like lifting theorem from resolution to monotone circuits and cutting plane refutations.
-Another novel idea was introduced in \cite{GHJMPRT22}, where the authors derived a lower bound in Nullstellensatz via a communication-like reduction from the $\Omega(\sqrt{n})$ lower bound on the approximate polynomial degree of $\mathrm{AND}_n$ \cite{NS95}.
+Another novel idea was introduced in \cite{GHJMPRT22}, where the authors derived a lower bound for Nullstellensatz via a communication-like reduction from the $\Omega(\sqrt{n})$ lower bound on the approximate polynomial degree of $\mathrm{AND}_n$ \cite{NS95}.